mythril-forge/homebrew-classes/sorcerer/giant-soul/giant-soul.md

 It ends early if you die or are incapacitated.
 Until it ends, you enjoy the effects of the *Enlarge* spell.

-You can use this feature a number of times equal to your Charisma modifier (a minimum of once).
+You can use this feature a number of times equal to your Charisma Modifier (a minimum of once).
 You regain all expended uses when you finish a long rest.

 In addition, when you cast the *Enlarge* spell and target yourself, the spell no longer requires concentration.